Working with multiple scenarios

 CopyAndSolveScenarioscontains the random generator to create the new scenarios in the

-For more information on working with scenarios, see the dd-scenario Python API documentation.
+For information about writing methods and classes for scenarios, see the dd-scenario Python API documentation.